lukasvermeer/srm/docs/faq.md

 ## Why should we care about Sample Ratio Mismatch?

+SRM tests can reveal serious data quality problems that change the outcomes of your experiments.
+Worse yet, most split testing platforms don't alert users to SRM issues or suggest their experiments are broken.

-Consider the results from a real, seemingly neutral, 50-50 split test.
+Consider the results of an actual 50-50 split test:

 Group | Subjects | Conversions | % Conversion rate | % Lift
 --- | --- | --- | --- | ---
 Control | 9463 | 235 | 2.48% | -
 Treatment | 7681 | 193 | 2.51% | +1.18%

-Spot the difference in traffic?
-With an SRM p-value of 2.2e-16, this experiment failed the SRM test spectacularly.
-And a post mortem revealed there were fewer IE & Mobile users recorded in the treatment group.
-The cause: The treatment page loaded ~5 seonds slower and affected tracking.
+Spot the difference in subjects?
+With an SRM p-value of 0.00000000000000022, this experiment clearly failed the test.
+And a post mortem revealed there were fewer IE & mobile users recorded in the treatment group.
+The cause?: The treatment took ~5 seconds longer to load and affected the tracking.

-If you ignored the SRM test, you may be mistaken to think the Treatment's change was neutral and therefore harmless to implement.
-In reality (assuming it deterred ~2,000 subjects), it could be hurting conversion by as much as -18%.
+Imagine that ~2,000 subjects didn't wait for the page to load.
+In that case, conversion rate could be impacted -18%.

 Group | Subjects | Conversions | % Conversion rate | % Lift
 --- | --- | --- | --- | ---
 Control | 9463 | 235 | 2.48% | -
 Treatment* | *9463* | 193 | 2.04% | -17.87%

-SRM tests are an easy way to detect and avoid selection bias.
+Without SRM tests, you could be missing some very big problems, like this and [many more]({{ site.baseurl }}{% link docs/causes.md %}).

 ## How can we detect Sample Ratio Mismatch?